matter-labs/awesome-zero-knowledge-proofs/README.md

 ## SNORKs

-Succinct Oecumenical (Universal) Arguments of Knowledge: SNARKs with universal and updateable trusted setup.
+> SNORK = Succinct Oecumenical (Universal) ARguments of Knowledge

+SNORKs are SNARKs with universal and updateable trusted setup.

 ### Sonic